campbe13/docker-ecq2020/react-weather-app/README.md

     * `-p 8888:80` forward port 80 on the container to port 8888 on the current host
     * using port 8888 as an example, choose a high port (if you want non localhost access open the port on your firewall)
 4. access the app http://localhost:8888/  (if you have opened the port you can use ip/hostname instead of localhost
+#### Dockerfile for this app

+      # Base image
+      FROM alpine
+      # Adding key value pairs to label the image
+      LABEL maintainer="P Campbell" email="pcampbell.edu@gmail.com" modified="2020-05-05"
+      # install lighthttpd web server
+      RUN apk add lighttpd
+      # set current directory, this is the DocumentRoot for lighthttpd, where the content goes
+      WORKDIR /var/www/localhost/htdocs/
+      # copy my app files (in app/) from the host  to the container
+      COPY app/* ./
+      # expose the website port on the container
+      EXPOSE 80
+      # set the image when the container is run start the web server
+      ENTRYPOINT ["/usr/sbin/lighttpd", "-D", "-f", "/etc/lighttpd/lighttpd.conf"]

 ### To make this app available on docker hub
 1. sign up for an account if you do not have one on [docker hub](https://hub.docker.com)
 2. sign in on [docker hub](https://hub.docker.com)